dbojan/howto/README.md

 - Open both sites in winscp program, use copy and paste
 - Or use 'map network drive' or 'add a network location', or create shortcut: explorer.exe ftp://...

-## how to make windows 11 more like windows 10
+## How to make windows 11 more like windows 10

 - Download and run [this file](https://raw.githubusercontent.com/dbojan/howto/refs/heads/main/11_to_10.bat), (right click, save file as).
 You don't have to be an administrator.
 - What it does: move start menu to left, disable: top layout, new context menu; uninstall: new notepad, news ...
 For a complete list of changes open the file in notepad.